 - 1st Degree Burglary – unlawfully entering or remaining on property and being armed with explosives, threatening or using a deadly weapon, or assaulting someone

 How Long Do You Go to Jail for Burglary in Colorado?

 Conviction of burglary in Jefferson County can lead to particularly serious consequences.
 Potential penalties can include 1 – 12 years in the Colorado Department of Corrections, as well as up to $750,000 in fines.
 However, burglary involving a controlled substance from a pharmacy or other location with lawful possession doubles the potential prison sentence to as much as 24 years.

 Jefferson County Burglary Defense Attorney

 If you or someone you know is facing burglary charges, be smart.
-Contact the reputable defense lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the reputable defense lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pixabay – Free-Photos